 Freehold Township Family Law

 Located in Monmouth County, Freehold Township is a community in New Jersey with a population of over 35,000 as of 2010.
 It was formed in 1693 and was deeply affected by the American Revolutionary War.
 Although it was a known center of patriot activity, it fell under Loyalist control for a period of the war.
 Freehold Township shares the site of the 1778 Battle of Monmouth, one of the largest battles of the Revolution, with nearby Manalapan Township.
 After World War II, it saw significant growth and industrial development.
 Notable residents include actor Kal Penn and professional baseball players Val Majewski and Brad Brach.
-As in other communities, Freehold Township families often need the guidance of an attorney to help them deal with difficult family law issues, such as child custody and child visitation.
+As in other communities, families often need the guidance of a Freehold Township family law lawyer to help them deal with difficult family law issues, such as child custody and child visitation.
 At Goldstein Law Group, we handle these difficult matters with compassion and care.Visitation Schedules in New Jersey

 When parents divorce, both parents are encouraged to visit with their children and participate in their upbringing.
 Courts incentivize New Jersey parents to come to their own agreement about child custody and visitation when possible.
 Parents can choose a visitation plan that works for them, as long as it is in their child's best interests.